The Guide to Summer Events at LA Museums

 Sunset Concerts - Skirball Cultural Center

-The 28th season of the Skirball Cultural Center’s Sunset Concerts begins on July 17 with Rodrigo Amarante and Helado Negro.
-The free concerts take place on Thursdays from 7 until 9:30pm and no reservations are required.
-Coming up later this summer are La Perla and Meridian Brothers on July 24; MULA and Frente Cumbiero on July 31; and Jojo Abot and Say She She on August 7.
+Now in its 28th season, the Skirball Cultural Center’s Sunset Concerts series features free concerts on Thursdays from 7 until 9:30pm and no reservations are required.
+Coming up this summer are La Perla and Meridian Brothers on July 24; MULA and Frente Cumbiero on July 31; and Jojo Abot and Say She She on August 7.
 Plan on early arrival if you want to check out current exhibitions like Jack Kirby: Heroes and Humanity.

 Jazz at LACMA

 Through October, Fridays at LACMA are all about jazz with the museum’s series of free concerts in the Smidt Welcome Plaza.
-Performers include Katalyst (July 4), Curtis Taylor Quintet (July 11) and Danny Janklow + Elevation Band (July 18).
+Upcoming perfomances include Gengis Don & The Empire (Aug.
+8), Grant Geissman Band (Aug.
+15) and Gil Castellanos on August 8.
 Performances are at 6pm - plan to arrive early if you want to check out current exhibitions like Nancy Baker Cahill: Substrate and Zheng Chongbin Golden State.

 Summer of Camp! - Academy Museum (through Aug.
 30)